Donfyffe/openpilotopkr/README.md

       - Mappy (Korea)
       - iNavi (Korea)
       - Waze (Global)
-      - TMapE (Korea, use TMap on external device, to free up system resource on device)
+      - TMapE (Korea, use TMap on external rooted device, to free up system resource on EON / C2 device)
-      - WazeE (Global, use Waze on external device, to free up system resource on device)
+      - WazeE (Global, use Waze on external rooted device, to free up system resource on EON / C2 device)
    - **ExternalDevIP:** IP address of external navi device that OPKR will retrieve traffic info from, must be sharing same netork with internet access.
    - **RUN Navigation on Boot:** Run your above selected navi app on boot.
 If it runs well, will go to background after few seconds.
    - **API Server:** Choose driver log server